Humpy-JBRM/http-attenuator/README.md

     - [tick] promana integration

-    - [tick] basic "best" selection (for some definition of "best") by the service broker Currently supports `random` but you can pass it a `preferred` backend
+    - [tick] basic "best" selection (for some definition of "best") by the service broker Currently supports `random` but you can pass it a `preferred` backend.
+      Added `weighted`, which is good enough for a MVP.
+But the whole backend selection could be a PhD project all by itself

-    - [tick] recording / saving requests and responses Forward proxy needs this behaviour integrated
+    - [tick] recording / saving requests and responses TODO(john): Forward proxy needs this behaviour integrated TODO(john): drop gin, use net/http so we don't need different ports

     - circuit-break + attenuation + retry
       This is a solved problem, which I will integrate later (possibly wait until I've got the redis implementation of the clock)

-    - grafana eye candy
+    - [tick] grafana eye candy

+    - [tick] demonstrate service broker

+    - useful service broker (storage: OneDrive, Drive, S3 - CRUD of same)

     - kubernetes + HELM